 No one will dispute the aptness with which woodpeckers have been named.
 Indeed, this diverse family of birds contains more than 230 woodpecker species.
 However, despite this diversity, all woodpeckers share a fondness for pecking wood.
 So, what’s up with this habitat – why do woodpeckers peck wood?
 Moreover, do woodpeckers kill trees?

-Those interested in learning more about why woodpeckers peck on wood have come to the right place!
+Those interested in learning more about the possible danger that woodpeckers pose to trees have come to the right place!
 I will explain the reasoning why woodpeckers are interested in pecking trees, but first, I’ll tell you if woodpeckers are a threat to your trees.
 Let’s learn about woodpeckers!

 Table of Contents